Innovative Designer

 A full playable round with combos and a high score to beat.

-Dress the stage: AI art that matches your song’s vibe, a title screen, your name in lights.
+Dress the stage: AI art that matches your song’s vibe, a title screen, your stage name in lights.
 Then publish and perform.

 AI this week: AI-generate the stage, backdrop and note skins in your style; AI helps polish and deploy to a public link.